hreshare/unified_framework_for_mask-based_bf/README.md

 # Unified framework for mask-based beamformers
-This repository includes experimental systems used in the paper titled "Can all variations within the unified mask-based beamformer framework achieve identical peak extraction performance?"
+This repository includes experimental systems used in the manuscript titled ["Can all variations within the unified mask-based beamformer framework achieve identical peak extraction performance?"](https://arxiv.org/abs/2407.15310)

+(Nov.
+6th, 2024)
+According to the major revision of the manuscript, experiments were revised as follows:

+1. Al experiments were renumbered,as Appendix A was moved to Experiment 1.
+2. New Experiment 3 (old Experiment 2) examins not only non-negative and ratio masks but also L1-mean-normalized (MN) and l2-MN masks as scaling masks.
+3. New Experiment 4 (old Experiment 3) employs the L1-MN mask instead of non-negative one as a scaling mask.

 ## How to use